SampsonML/SampsonML.github.io/_pages/about.md

 Previously I was at the Australian National University where I performed numerical experiments and helped develop code to simulate cosmic ray propagation through a dynamically evolving turbulent plasma.

-> **Long-term vision**:  To design optimization methods that make it possible to build and train models with a deep understanding of complex dynamical systems — enabling new scientific discoveries and forming the foundations for increasingly general, physics-inspired intelligence.
+> **Long-term vision**:  To design architectures and optimization methods that make it possible to build and train models with a deep understanding of complex dynamical systems — enabling new scientific discoveries and forming the foundations for increasingly general, physics-inspired intelligence.